What does the Division of Private Occupational Schools do?

 To start a school, the first step is the application process.
 For information about the application process and application forms go to Division’s website (click here), and at School Resources click on Forms.
 Refer to the Forms for a new school.
-If you wish to have an application packet sent to you, please contact the Division’s main telephone number, (303) 866-4187.
-After thoroughly reading the application materials and information, then contact a Division Program Specialist to go over the specific requirements and answer any questions about the approval process.
+After thoroughly reading the FAQ's, application materials and information, if you have additional questions, please contact the Division at 303 862-3001 to go over the specific requirements about the approval process.

 What does the application process involve?